R.J. Mattes

-R. J. Mattes (born April 29, 1990) is an American football offensive lineman that played for the New England Patriots and Tampa Bay Bucs.
+R. J. Mattes (born April 29, 1990) is an American former football offensive lineman that played for the New England Patriots and Tampa Bay Bucs.
 He played college football at North Carolina State.
 He also saw time with the Boston brawlers with the fxfl.
+Current golf handicap index: 12.1.
+Last loss to Joel Moorman on 09AUG25 by 4 strokes.